British Cemetery of Bahia: Protected status

 The British Cemetery was classified a state landmark by the Institute of Artistic and Cultural Heritage of Bahia in 1993, being registered that same year.
-After a successful campaign led by the British scholar, Sabrina Gledhill, then a resident of Salvador, the site was restored in 2006 with funding from the State of Bahia and the Clemente Mariani Foundation (Fundação Clemente Mariani).
-Since its restoration, the Saint George's Society has been trying to have it listed by the National Institute of Historic and Artistic Heritage.
+After the British scholar, Sabrina Gledhill, initiated the restoration process with the support of Maria Clara Mariani, the site was restored in 2006 with funding from the State of Bahia and the Clemente Mariani Foundation (Fundação Clemente Mariani).
+Since then, the Saint George's Society has been trying to have it listed by the National Institute of Historic and Artistic Heritage.

 In 2008, the Saint George's Society, in a case heard by the Supreme Federal Court, was exempted from paying R$41,831 in property tax to the city of Salvador.
 According to the unanimous decision of the judges, non-profit cemeteries are exempt from taxes.
 In 2009, the British Cemetery hosted the opening of the Darwin in Bahia exposition.
 It marked the bicentenary of Charles Darwin, who visited Salvador during his Beagle expedition.
 Two of his travel companions are buried on the cemetery.
-In 2009, the Anglican Parish of the Good Shepherd has legally separated from the Saint George Society, who has since administered the British Cemetery as a non-profit organization.
+In 2009, the Anglican Parish of the Good Shepherd legally separated from the Saint George Society, who has since administered the British Cemetery as a non-profit organization.

 Burials

-The first person interred in the British cemetery was a British slave trader born in Liverpool; he was buried in 1813.
-Besides him, some notable people were buried in the British Cemetery, such as:
+The first person interred in the British cemetery was John Sharp, a British slave trader born in Liverpool; he was buried in 1813.
+Some notable people were also buried in the British Cemetery, such as: